IRS Form 8826: Disabled Access Credit

 Is the credit refundable?

-The IRS describes the Disabled Access Credit as part of the general business credit.
-Businesses should ask their tax professional how this may apply to their specific tax situation.
+The Disabled Access Credit is part of the general business credit.
+Businesses should consult their tax professional to understand how it applies to their specific tax situation.

 Can a business claim it every year?

-Eligible small businesses may discuss the credit with their tax professional for each year they incur eligible access expenditures.
+Eligible businesses can discuss the credit with their tax professional for each year they incur qualifying accessibility expenses.

 Does CMS Max Ultimate automatically qualify for Form 8826?

 Not automatically.
-Website accessibility expenses should be reviewed by a qualified tax professional to determine whether they fit the IRS requirements for eligible access expenditures.
+Website accessibility expenses should be reviewed by a qualified tax professional to determine whether they meet IRS requirements for eligible access expenditures.

 How do I subscribe to CMS Max Ultimate?

-Use the subscription form on this page or start through the CMS Max customer signup portal.
-CMS Max Ultimate is positioned for businesses that want the most complete CMS Max package.
+Use the subscription form on this page or sign up through the CMS Max customer portal.
+CMS Max Ultimate is designed for businesses that want a complete website platform with built-in accessibility support.

 Educational Disclaimer